djkeh/resume/docs/English.md

 * Project description: The goal of this project is to collect and analyze [Payco](https://play.google.com/store/apps/details?id=com.nhnent.payapp) user payment logs and product search queries to gain valuable information and provide personalized ads to the customer.
 * Achievement
   * Utilized Hadoop cluster system and developed MR programs to analyze about 6 months of payment logs from millions of users
-  * Developed a web page to report summerized and visualized data
+  * Developed a web page to report summarized and visualized data

 #### Address Search API *(Jul 2016 - Apr 2015)*

 * Used techniques: C++, Java(Spring Boot), HTML/CSS/Javascript, Python, Shell Script, Git(GitHub), Markdown(Confluence Wiki, GitHub)
 * Project description: Address Search API is a [TOAST Cloud](https://cloud.toast.com) product which provides unified address search experience.
 South Korea currently has 2 different local address systems, one of which is old, deprecated but still present.
 Most competitors provide the service to search two addresses separately, which means the user can't search old address in new address search input box and vice versa, even two addresses mean same location.
 It also means it needs to be sure for users to know which kind of address it is before searching.
 This product has single search input to query two types of addresses without a care.
 The address search engine distinguishes address query and gives the search result.
 The Address Search API is designed in a RESTful way, Richardson Maturity Level 2.
+The major clients of this service are TOAST Cloud users, other departments in the company, affiliates and cooperatives.
+The API requests per month is about 1.8 million.
 * Product description page(Korean): [https://cloud.toast.com/service/addresssearch](https://cloud.toast.com/service/addresssearch)
 * User manual(Korean): [http://docs.cloud.toast.com/ko/Common/Address%20Search/ko/Overview](http://docs.cloud.toast.com/ko/Common/Address%20Search/ko/Overview)
 * Service architecture